CHRISTIAN Journaling, JESUS CALLING, psyChic channeling?

 Our Mission

 Our Spirit Journaling outreach is first and foremost committed to the risen Lord Jesus Christ and the integrity of His Word.
 The primary mission of our ministry is twofold: 1) To proclaim the Gospel and 2) To research, inform, and warn of the dangers of mystical and occult-based spirituality.
-This includes but is not limited to: 1) Exposing false teachings and unbiblical ideas about the risen Jesus Christ of Nazareth, 2) Exposing spiritual deception in the church and the world, 3) Exposing crafty unbiblical “messages from Jesus” and the spirit world that threaten the body of Christ.
+This includes but is not limited to: 1) Exposing false teachings and unbiblical ideas about the risen Jesus Christ of Nazareth, 2) Exposing spiritual deception in the church and the world, 3) Exposing crafty, unbiblical “messages from Jesus” and the spirit world that threaten the body of Christ.

 And this I pray, that your love may abound yet more and more in knowledge and in all judgment; That ye may approve things that are excellent; that ye may be sincere and without offence till the day of Christ.
 Being filled with the fruits of righteousness, which are by Jesus Christ, unto the glory and praise of God.